 All place have recommendations but it may be worthwhile to check with the locals who is rated the best on the island.
 At the end of the day, a happy stomach equals a happy you.

-So if you’re looking for something different for your next holiday, why not consider a tiny island that is tranquil, has frequent sunshine and plenty to offer to as a tourist.
+So if you’re looking for something different for your next holiday, why not consider a tiny island, first plastic free island, that is tranquil, has frequent sunshine and plenty to offer to as a tourist.
 Peaceful in nature, going to Zlarin for a day from mainland Croatia will be a different and enjoyable experience from the holiday normal.